 How to nail your first HIIT workout

-Now that you know what to expect, here are some actionable tips to get the most out of your first HIIT workout.
+Now that you know what to expect, here are some tips to get the most out of your first HIIT workout.

 Practise correct form